jli198/cpe487/project/README.md

 ### dac_if.vhd

-dac_if.vhd is not modified at all for this project.
+dac_if.vhd is only modified so that L_data, R_data, and sreg is 32 bits and not 16 bits (this ended up not working in the code).

 ### siren.vhd